RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

       * You just want to play with or evaluate.
       * Is too new:

-          * a Beta version.
+          | A beta version.
-          * the latest available version.
+          | The latest available version.
 Just because it is the latest is not a good reason.
       * Is too old:

-          * Anything that is 5 or more years old is not a good candidate.
+          | Anything that is 5 or more years old is not a good candidate.
-          * Is no longer supported by developers (Python 2).
+          | Is no longer supported by developers (Python 2).

 Even with those constraints, we are not shy about taking on complicated, time-consuming installs with many dependencies.
 Part of our value add to UCI is to handle as much of this as